Driving test tips & tricks from Dave

 Theory test Done

-Once you’ve had around 10-14 hours of practical training and spent some time practicing your Theory test online, you should feel ready to tackle that test!
+Once you’ve had around 10-14 hours of practical training and spent some time practising your Theory Test Online, you should feel ready to tackle that test!
 Aim to do this earlier on in your training, which means you can book and spend plenty of time building up to your practical test!

 On the Big day